Mental Health Facilities Northampton County, PA

 Concern Professional Services For Children Youth And Families

 Concern Professional Services For Children Youth And Families is a mental health treatment center in Northampton County, PA, located at 90 South Commerce Way, Suite 300, 18017 zip code area.
 Concern Professional Services For Children Youth And Families provides outpatient treatment.
-Concern Professional Services For Children Youth And Families offers activity therapy, couples/family therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Concern Professional Services For Children Youth And Families offers trauma therapy, couples/family therapy and behavior modification to children / adolescents, young adults and adults.

 Learn More